EddArmitage/DotFiles/README.md

 My [.gitignore](home/.gitignore) is pretty basic, with all logs, packages, bundles, executables and OS-generated meta-files ignored.
 I occasionally add files to this as I change my tooling.

+Additional config can be provided or overriden via a `.gitconfig.overrides` file.
+I do this, for example, to set my work credentials on work computers from a second homesick repository I keep on work's version control system.

 ## Mercurial
 My [.hgrc](home/.hgrc) file needs a bit of a review.
 It contains lots of things